A note from Avery

-When I am not out on site, I live in Kigali City with my sister’s family.
+When I am not out on site, I live in Kigali City with my wife.

 I was born in Siquipampa, Province of Arque of the municipality of Tacopaya, one of the poorest regions of the Department of Cochabamba.
 I had experience as a mason in the city working on construction of houses, and currently work with Bridges to Prosperity in the construction of pedestrian bridges.
 I like to learn about new construction techniques and my desire is to be a bridge construction professional.
 I live with my wife Francisca in Cochabamba, and we just welcomed a baby girl, Aide, into our family.

 Though I had originally planned to work with B2P for only 6 months as a Haiti Bridge Corps Fellow, I was inspired to stay on longer by the resilience of my neighbors in Haiti.
 Living there, I saw how their daily lives and their plans for the future were often tied to the wide, flooding river – which could be a source of life for the farming community but also a major barrier.
 The community pulled together to build that bridge; the celebration upon the completion was one I’ll never forget.

 As the Uganda Program Manager, I’m most excited about building a strong team and building lasting partnerships with the local government.
 I’m proud to be able to work on projects which bolster social justice, empower communities, and bring attention to regions that can sometimes be neglected due to difficult access.